-We provide \oursystem~as a solution to assist social media users and platforms in reliably, scalably, promptly, and transparently responding to suspicious content. \oursystem~is end-to-end and thereby simple to use.
+As more and more social media platforms (e.g., Facebook, Instagram, Threads~\cite{meta2025cn}) are adopting Community Notes-like approaches to address misinformation, we provide \oursystem~as a potential solution to assist social media users in drafting responses and to help platforms directly respond to misinformation reliably, promptly, and transparently. \oursystem~is end-to-end and thereby simple to use.
 It is nonparametric and thereby easily and cheaply updated\cite{asai2023retrieval}.
 Meanwhile, our results reveal that \oursystem-generated responses have high quality in identifying and explaining inaccuracies, generated text, and provided references, significantly surpassing GPT-4 and laypeople who produce even high-helpfulness responses in correcting misinformation across modalities, domains, political leanings, and tactics and that has not even been fact-checked online (Fig.~\ref{fig:2}-\ref{fig:3}).
 Besides the highest accuracy and factuality (Fig.~\ref{fig:2}c,e,g-h,l-m), \oursystem's generated responses show the highest readability by being the most explicit, fluent, and coherent (Fig.~\ref{fig:2}b,i-j). \oursystem~can reduce the risk of a correction backfiring (i.e., reinforcing rather than reducing people's false beliefs) by generating responses with the least toxic text and most credible references\cite{he2023reinforcement,ecker2022psychological,swire2020searching} (Fig.~\ref{fig:2}k,n).
 It can also reduce the implied truth effect (i.e., increasing people's perceived accuracy of overlooked inaccuracies)\cite{pennycook2020implied} by comprehensively identifying all the inaccuracies in a social media post (Fig.~\ref{fig:2}d) and being more capable of correcting misinformation at scale.
-These high-quality responses by \oursystem~can generally be obtained within minutes of suspicious content appearing on social media (Methods).
+Additionally, we empirically demonstrate that \oursystem-generated responses enhance people' capability to correctly identify misinformation by 9.8\% (Methods).
+These high-quality responses and effective corrections by \oursystem~can generally be obtained within minutes of suspicious content appearing on social media (Methods).
 By transparently providing references that refer to the retrieved web pages where evidence was collected, users can become more informed and also verify responses themselves (Fig~\ref{fig:2},\ref{fig:3}f). \oursystem~can also inform users of the current lack of evidence, provide an accuracy nudge, and when applicable, express uncertainty (Supp.
 Fig.~\ref{supp:figure:example_no_evidence}).